dbt-labs/corp/dwh_design_conventions.md

 such as:

 **Utils:** An `all_days` table.
 This is useful everywhere, though it never forms the basis for analysis/reporting.
-Consider a `utils` schema.
+If you are interested in keeping these separate from your core analytical assets, consider a `utils` schema.

-**Lookups:** A user-mapping table, a zipcode-country table, etc. You may reference it at several unpredictable points throughout modeling, and maybe even in a BI tool.
-These too may find themselves at home in a `utils` schema.
+**Lookups:** A user-mapping table, a zipcode-country table, etc. These are as likely to be [CSV seeds](https://docs.getdbt.com/v0.12/reference#seed) as tables in a production database.
+You may reference it at several unpredictable points throughout modeling, and maybe even in a BI tool.
+They too may find themselves at home in a `utils` schema.

 **Admin:** Audit logs, warehouse operations, Redshift maintenance, and incremental records of the miscellaneous DDL you run to make your project run smoothly.
-These make most sense in an `admin` schema, to which only admins have access.
+These make most sense in an `admin` schema, to which only project administrators have query access.

 **Metrics:** Precisely defined measurements taken from fact tables, directly conducive to time-series reporting, and tightly structured so as to allow one-to-one comparison with goals and forecasting.
-A metrics table lives downstream of fact tables in your DAG and deserves special status.
+A metrics table lives downstream of dim and fact tables in your DAG, and it deserves special status.

 **Packages:** While not a model folder within your main project, packages that include models (like our [snowplow](https://github.com/fishtown-analytics/snowplow) package) can be configured into custom schema and materialization patterns from `dbt_project.yml`.

-### Postscript

-These thoughts are and continue to be in-progress.
-Fixing the scourge of incomprehensible SQL was one thing—you know bad code when you see it.
-Devising best practices for building, expanding, maintaining, and naming projects with hundreds of models and dozens of meaningful tables is a challenge.
-Trying to do so across a team of analysts, without a system of guidelines and conventions, is nigh impossible.